KevinKalathil/PathFindingNeuralNet/README.md

 ## Next Steps

-I originally intend for the path to have multiple turns instead of just the single one that is currently shown.
+I originally intended for the path to have multiple turns instead of just the single one that is currently shown.
 However, the current testing environment causes it to struggle with multiple turns.
 I don't see this as a completely unexpected issue, but rather a fault in the experiment's design.
 The mid point of the path is an ambiguous point between whether or not to tell the network it should have went up/down and although it fails, it generally gets to a point where it at least goes near the midpoint.
 Will work on resolving this issue as a next step of this project, either by redesigning the experiment, or making some modification to the network itself.

 ![Product Name Screen Shot][failure-screenshot]